 Small amounts of roasted, unsoaked nuts and seeds eaten occasionally will probably not bother most people.
 But seeds and nuts eaten regularly or in any significant quantity should be soaked.
 And if you have autoimmune issues, leaky gut or any kind of digestive disorder, then it will become even more important for you to pay attention to this stuff.

 Honestly, I don’t bother soaking most small seeds.
-There are a few seeds that we eat regularly that are listed above with a suggested soaking time, but we don’t eat enough poppy seeds to bother.
+There are a few seeds that we eat regularly that are listed above with a suggested soaking time, but I really don’t think we eat enough poppy seeds to bother.

 Flax and chia seeds gel on contact with water, making them difficult to soak and dehydrate.
 There are ways to ferment the chia/flax gel to reduce the phytic acid load, but this isn’t something I typically mess with and instead opt to use flax and chia seeds sparingly.